Alevsk/rbac-atlas/content/charts/promtail/_index.md

 ---
-title: promtail
+title: "promtail"
-description: Promtail is an agent which ships the contents of local logs to a Loki instance
+description: "Promtail is an agent which ships the contents of local logs to a Loki instance"
 ---

 ## promtail